Minqi824/ADGym/README.md

 - 2023.01.04: add the Mixup data augmentation method
 - 2023.01.04: add different network initialization methods
 - 2023.01.04: add the ordinal loss in PReNet model
+- 2023.01.04: revise the labeled anomalies to the number (instead of ratio) of labeled anomalies
 - 2023.02.20: restart ADGym
 - 2023.02.20: add two baselines: random selection and model selection based on the partially labeled data